 Children’s involvement in activities outside of school hours exposes them to important social environments.
 After-school activities such as art and music classes, sports leagues, and community groups provide distinct and important experiences that help children to build relationship skills and gain competencies.
-Children who are more involved in extracurricular activities tend to experience are less likely to leave school before graduation.
+Children who are more involved in extracurricular activities are less likely to leave school before graduation.

 Children thriving in this dimension are able to enjoy a variety of experiences after-school.
 They spend at least 2 days a week participating in some sort of organized activities – music lessons, sports, art classes, clubs – which offer quality social experiences and opportunities to learn.
 This is balanced with unstructured time during which they can play with friends and express their creativity.
 Thriving children have a say in the activities they pursue and how they structure their time.